IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket_object.html.markdown

 - `bucket_location` - (Required, String) The location of the COS bucket.
 - `endpoint_type` - (Optional, String) The type of endpoint used to access COS.
 Accepted values: `public`, `private`, or `direct`.
 Default value is `public`.
 - `key` - (Required, String) The name of an object in the COS bucket.
-- `website_redirect` - (Optional, String) Redirect a request to another object or an URL.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.